 Could your medication be causing hair loss?
 Alopecia can occur for a variety of reasons, including trauma, genetic predisposition and even high levels of stress.
-However, not many people know that there are at least 46 known medications that can contribute to alopecia.
+However, not many people know that there are at least 46 known medications that can contribute to alopecia and thinning hair.

 Alopecia causes hair to fall out.
 This can be in patches, or more evenly causing a thinning of the hair.
 Drug-related alopecia can start within a few days of taking a new medication, but it can also take weeks to appear.
 Some drugs only affect certain people, and the severity of the hair loss also varies between individuals.